 When I got home, I was still thinking about transparency and how to explain it better the next time I had to defend it.
 Fortunately, the Web provides.

 Sholin’s blog led me to David Weinberger, who wrote the excellent Everything is Miscellaneous.
-In July, Weinberger wrote that transparency now carries a lot of the Lose Weight Exercise that used to be on objectivity’s shoulders.
+In July, Weinberger wrote that transparency now carries a lot of the that used to be on objectivity’s shoulders.
+Weight

 Objectivity’s problem, he says, is that it’s unrealistic.
 Bias is inherent; it’s part of being human.
 Objectivity without a side of transparency “will increasingly look like arrogance,” Weinberger writes.
 “And then foolishness.”